diveshflame/MVVM_App/README.md

 # MVVM_App

-Change your postgres database configuration go to Repositories>RepositoryBase.
+Change your postgres database configuration in Repositories>RepositoryBase.
+Run the queries provided in Scripts folder inorder to create your postgres tables.